snedic/carnd/project3/README.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet architecture.
+I thought this model might be appropriate as a first step because it was straight forward to implement.
+I then opted for the more complex Nvidia architecture.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it utilized dropout layers to minimize overfitting.

-Then I ...
+Then I added additional training data, nearly 1 gb worth of images.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+Namely, there were issues when I would come across water.
+I thought there was a bug in my code or that I had not trained enough on the turns.
+So I added more passes through the turns and at the bridge.
+Ultimately, it turned out the issue was not in my code, nor in my training data.
+The issue was a conflict between how I loaded the images for traning (using CV2) and how drive.py loaded the images (using PIL).
+To improve the driving behavior, I modified the drive.py code to use CV2 instead.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a 3 convolutional layers with a 5x5 kernel, 2 convolutional layeres with a 3x3 kernel, followed by 3 fully connected layers and a final output layer.
+Eachlayer also includes dropout with a rate of 0.25.
+See model.py lines 52-71.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)